- 1What Are the Types of Adjustment Disorders?

 A complete history of the life events is necessary for the diagnosis and hence requires utmost cooperation from the patient.

 There is not a definite way that is guaranteed to relieve adjustment disorder.
-It is entirely based on how resilient you are to situations and your adaptability to change.
+It is entirely based on how resilient individuals are to situations and their adaptability to change.

-Though such events are unfortunate and appear in a blink and are never anticipated, try to bring yourself out of it.
+Though such events are unfortunate and appear in a blink and are never anticipated, try to bring oneself out of it.

-When you know certain things will happen shortly, prepare yourself to face it and understand that it is a phase and shall pass.
-Eventually, you will adapt to the change.
+When one knows certain things will happen shortly, prepare to face it and understand that it is a phase and shall pass.
+Eventually, one will adapt to the change.

-Take help from your trusted family and friends, or opt to get professional support when you feel emotionally drained.
+Take help from trusted family and friends, or opt to get professional support when feeling emotionally drained.

 Self-care, meditation, working out, self-affirmations and appreciation, and journaling are a few ways that can also help ease mental pain.